joostschlebaum/RWS-BIM-OTL-Revit/README.md

 - Select the object information in the list that you want to assign to the selected Revit element and click Assign

+## Notes
+- You can assign all 3 levels separately